neeraj-sharma31/100-days-of-code/log.md

 **Today's Progress**: Started with 'Responsive Web Design' course of FreeCodeCamp and finished 'Basic HTML and HTML5' challenge.

-**Thoughts:** Started late night 11pm Jan 1 2022 after just coming from Rathor's house where we have invited for Dinner.
+**Thoughts:** Started late night 11pm Jan 1 2022 after just coming from Rathor's house where we were invited for Dinner.
 I'm about to skip it but its my challenge!